Armonica/architecture/README.md

 ## Client side

-To creat shims that enhance the current existing libraries
+To create shims that enhance the current existing libraries

 ### Techno